Review of Carbonite Cloud Backup

-When it comes to the personal and business files that reside on your computer’s hard drive, there is little question that they need to be protected and this can be as easy as using an online backup company.
-Carbonite has been in the business of backing up both personal and business files since 2005 and has since become one of the leading names in the online backup industry.
+When it comes to the personal and business files that reside on your computer’s hard drive, there is little question that they need to be protected and this can be as easy as using an online backup company, also known as cloud backup.
+Carbonite has been in the business of backing up both personal and business files since 2005 and has since become one of the leading names in the cloud backup industry.

 Getting Started with Carbonite

 Using Carbonite to back up all of the files on your computer is a simple, straightforward process.
 They offer a 15 day trial so you can test out the software before paying any money.
 This trial comes with absolutely no strings attached and all you need to get started is your e-mail address and selecting a password.
 While many other cloud backup companies will require a credit card to be on file for any type of free trial version, Carbonite requires none.

 Once you have your e-mail and password and you accept the terms set forth by Carbonite, you then need to choose a nickname for your computer and designate what type of computer it is, such as desktop, laptop, or server.
 Then you can choose to have files backed up automatically or you can manually backup the files that you wish to start off with.